NIH Data Management Plans

 The data sharing plan is not factored into the scientific merit or priority score by reviewers.
 The program staff are responsible for assessing the appropriateness and adequacy of the proposed data-sharing plan.
 The applicant may request funds for data sharing and archiving.
 These financial issues should be discussed in the proposal’s budget section.
 View NIH guidance on its data sharing policy or a summary in the NIH data sharing brochure (pdf).
 NIH has also created the NIH Data Sharing workbook (pdf) to show how investigators working in a variety of scientific areas have shared their data.
 View a sample data sharing plan from NIAID.

 - NIH Data Sharing Policies and Related Guidance on NIH-Funded Research Resources

 - Table of NIH Data Sharing Repositories

 - Creating a Data Sharing Plan for NIH (pdf)

-- Principal Investigators Webinar on Developing an NIH Data Management Plan: Contact the Office of Research and Sponsored Programs at email@example.com to view this video.
+- Principal Investigators Webinar on Developing an NIH Data Management Plan: Contact the Office of Research Development at email@example.com to view this video.

 - The Data Management Plan (DMP) Tool helps researchers create data management plans (DMPs).
 It provides guidance from specific funders who require DMPs, but the tool can be used by anyone interested in developing generic DMPs to help facilitate their research.
 The tool also offers resources and services available at partner institutions to help fulfill your data management requirements.
 The tool is free.
 A login is required, but because Kansas State University is a partner institution, you can log in using your K-State eID and password.
 The tool will allow you to choose the template for the plan you want to create and then guides you through the process.
 Sample plans from a range of funders are available.